weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

   - [Weave](http://weave.works)
   - [Docker & Docker Machine](https://docs.docker.com)

-## What You Need to Complete Part 1
+## Before You Begin

-If you are using OS X or Windows, you can install [Docker Toolbox](https://www.docker.com/toolbox), which provides all of the tools you need to complete this guide.
+If you are using OS X or Windows install [Docker Toolbox](https://www.docker.com/toolbox), which provides all of the tools you need to complete this guide.

 For other operating systems, please install and configure the following separately before proceeding: